 Every human rights treaty has a group of experts or a “Treaty Body” that monitors State parties implementation of that treaty.
-The United Nations Committee on the Rights of the Child (CRC) is the Treaty Body for the UN Convention on the Rights of the Child (UNCRC), which is made up of 18 independent experts responsible for ensuring State parties fulfill their obligations to the convention.
+The United Nations Committee on the Rights of the Child (CRC) is the Treaty Body for the UN Convention on the Rights of the Child (UNCRC), which is made up of 18 independent experts responsible for ensuring State parties fulfil their obligations to the convention.

-The achievement of the General Comment on child rights, the environment and climate change is the result of years of hard work across sectors and stakeholders, and especially, among children and young people.
-In 2016, the United Nations Committee on the Rights of the Child (CRC) organized a global conference to draw attention to the relationship between children’s rights and the environment.
+The achievement of General Comment No. 26 is the result of years of hard work across sectors and stakeholders, and especially, among children and young people.
+In 2016, the Committee organized a Day of General Discussion to draw attention to the relationship between children’s rights and the environment.
 It was the first time the two topics were linked in such a clear manner at the international level.
-Since, the CRC and other actors have undertaken steps to clarify the meaning of children’s environmental rights and the corresponding obligations of States to realize this right.
+Since then, the Committee and other actors have undertaken steps to clarify the meaning of children’s environmental rights and the corresponding obligations of States to realize this right.
 The Committee now thinks the time is ripe to bring all the existing knowledge about the topic together and develop recommendations that will help to protect the environment for the benefit of children and all future generations.